Pricing your Home for Sale

 In a balanced market, the number of homes on the market is relatively equal to the number of people looking to purchase the property offered.

 In a balanced environment houses sell within a reasonable amount of time and prices remain relatively stable.
 Price fluctuations between properties may be more to do with buyer/seller motivation than a market adjustment.
 Buyers have many options but well priced homes will always attract interest.
 Equal negotiating power exists between buyers and sellers.

 What does it mean to be 'in the market'?

 Pricing based on the recent area sales and evaluating what people are actually purchasing in preparing your list price.

 Evaluating recent comparable sales is very important.
 Often folks see the list price of homes but may not be aware of price reductions, final sale price figures or expired listings.
 This can create a false sense of home value.
-Carefully evaluating comparables sold homes is crucial.
-Also important is to carefully consider the time frame of the review.
-Depending on the volatility of market conditions it may or may not be appropriate to compare properties sold six months ago to today.

 Lastly, have a look at comparable expired listings, those that just didn't sell and were taken off market.
 Review why they didn't sell and what can be learned.

 A home that is priced right and shows very well creates excitement and activity.
 Now to make sure everyone knows your home is on the market.
 That's where the marketing